 - Create your own laundry products.
 There are many online “recipes” for making your own detergent, fabric softeners, and dryer sheets that can be a fraction of the cost of grocery store laundry products and work just as well.

 - Use less detergent to reduce your laundry costs.
 Many people don’t realize that you don’t have to pour a lot of detergent into a load of laundry.
 Using too much soap is another way clothing can wear out faster.
 Also, with the cost of name-brand detergent, it pays to use less of it.

-- Wash full loads.
+- Wash full loads to reduce laundry costs.
 The electricity used to fill, agitate, and drain the washer is basically the same, whether it’s a full or partial load.
 The same goes for drying, so do full loads to save both time and money.

 - Clean the dryer trap and exhaust hose regularly.
 Excess lint in these areas will trap moisture in the dryer and make your clothes take longer to dry.
 The sooner the dryer shuts off, the less money it costs you.

 - Purchase energy-efficient appliances.
 Washers and dryers differ by brand.
 There are washers that will handle larger loads and use less water, and there are dryers that use much less energy.
-Sometimes these higher efficiency units cost more upfront, but the savings are worth it.
+Sometimes these high-efficiency units cost more upfront, but the savings are worth it.

 Washing clothes is a chore that needs to get done every week, which is why it’s so important to cut costs wherever possible.
 But when you think about the yearly savings, it makes sense to get into these habits to reduce your laundry costs.